Breidjing Camp: Inhabitants

 The inhabitants of the Breidjing camp are families who were persecuted by the militia or who feared for their lives and therefore decided to leave their country for neighboring countries.
 The refugees who went to live in the countryside had to escape their country quickly, many of them in the middle of the night without having time to take anything.
 Therefore, most of the refugees in these camps depended heavily on the aid provided by the humanitarian workers of the Red Cross and UNHCR.
 When the camp began to be inhabited in 2004, there were approximately 2,000 men compared to 8,000 women and about 20,000 boys and girls, over the years these numbers have fluctuated.
-Today this field is still inhabited, but unfortunately this conflict no longer receives international attention and the focus of media attention has stopped including it which makes this conflict forgotten.

 Life

+The camp was organized on an esplanade one kilometer from the town, designed to accommodate around 30,000 people.
+The population of the camp quickly increased to over 43,000, with many residents living in makeshift shelters of tree branches and plastic.
+Overcrowding and lack of water contributed to several riots at the camp in 2004, and the temporary withdrawal of humanitarian workers.
+The United Nations High Commissioner for Refugees express serious concerns about large numbers of Sudanese men and boys within the camp being forcibly recruited by rebel groups to fight in the conflict.
+They reported that in one weekend in March 2006, alone as many as 4,700 men and boys had been taken from the camp to border regions near the conflict, the majority against their will.

-The camp was organized on an esplanade one kilometer from the town, designed to accommodate around 20,000 people.
-Several tents and tents were erected along the esplanade to provide shelter for the families.
-Later the population of the camp began to increase and reached a total of 42,000 refugees which is double the number that was planned at the beginning.
-That's why there were many problems with resources such as water, food, firewood, tents, etc. A large part of the country's population was starving and there was a lack of drinking water, apart from that many animals died from lack of food.
+The camp suffered problems with resources such as water, food, firewood, tents, etc. A large part of the country's population was starving and there was a lack of drinking water, apart from that many animals died from lack of food.
 As their bodies decomposed they brought disease and polluted the water.
-It was increasingly difficult to find shelter and food due to the overpopulation of the countryside, for this reason, different NGOs such as Intermón Oxfam wanted to bring drinking water to the countryside and began to dig more wells to obtain water.
+It was increasingly difficult to find shelter and food due to the overpopulation of the countryside.
+NGOs such as Oxfam focussed on providing sources of fresh water for those living in the camp.
 Usually once a month on the last two days food was distributed in the camp, there were two distribution stations where the refugees could get a ration of food, but as the population grew the amount of food had to increase to be able to feed all the refugees, which required effort by the NGOs.
 The boys and girls in the countryside also had educational services and activities provided by the NGOs.
 The government of Chad has made the schools that were created in the camps part of the public school system in order to be able to recognize the degrees obtained in the camp.